Repeats and jumps

 - Play until: Playback continues until it reaches a marker whose "Label" is the same as the "Play until" tag.

-- Continue: Playback jumps to the next marker whose "Label" is the same as the "Continue" tag.
+- Continue at: Playback jumps to the next marker whose "Label" is the same as the "Continue" tag.

-- Play repeats: (As of version 2.2) Ticking this box tells MuseScore to play repeats after D.C.
+- Play repeats: Ticking this box tells MuseScore to play repeats after D.C.
 (Da Capo) or D.S.
 (Dal Segno) jumps.
 If this option is not ticked then simple Repeats are not taken after jumps and playback works as if it were the last repeat.
-Note: Ticking this option makes no difference to playback in versions prior to 2.2.

 Note: The tags start and end, referring to the beginning and end of a score or section, are implicit and don't need to be added by the user.